DasEvoli/RSH_Tool/README.md

 ## English

 This application is addressed to a german website [Rollenspielhimmel](https://rollenspielhimmel.de).
 So I will write most parts in german.
 Feel free to use this application and modify it.
 Short explanation: It fetches posts from a forum (multiple pages possible) and saves it in a textfile.
-Important note: this program is almost fully written in C++.
-GitHub thinks it is mostly written in JavaScript because a whole jQuery file is added to this project.

 ## Wie funktioniert das Programm?